deepak2145/fabzero/README.md

  Both are good personality and they are good instructor and teacher.

- # Training Started

- ## Day 1 Session 1
+ ## Day 2 Session 1      19/03/2019
- On Day 1 we were all had the brief overview about all the machines in the fab lab.The fab lab at STPI Bhubaneswar Elite building looked like this...
+ On Day 2 we were all had the brief overview about all the machines in the fab lab.The fab lab at STPI Bhubaneswar Elite building looked like this...

  ![deepak_repo](img/fablabatbhubaneswar1.jpeg)